THE MISSION

 Jackie spent the first 16 years of her career mentoring teenagers in reaching their full potential in a youth outreach program called Off the Curb.
 Jackie went on to receive her Masters Degree and is a Licensed Mental Health Counselor specializing in holistic practices and body-centered modalities.
 After graduating from Salve Regina University, Jackie became a therapist on the Behavioral Unit of Newport Hospital.
 She works with acute patients struggling with a wide range of mental illness including: schizophrenia, psychosis, bipolar, depression, social anxiety, and personality disorders.
 She runs groups for the patients and creates a safe and healing environment within the hospital setting.
 The Behavioral unit is a short stay unit where stabilizing is the main focus of the therapeutic interventions.
 Jackie is looking forward to private practice where she can provide long term healing care to clients.

 With over 200 hours of Hakomi training and focused work in the Polyvagal theory, Jackie has a love of learning and adding to her professional tool belt.
-She is also a Safe and Sound Protocol Certified Practitioner.
 With her lifelong experience as a fitness trainer and dance choreographer, Jackie often incorporates physical activity into her therapeutic work as well.

 Meet Nina Soares